Developing my Teaching

 For further information, teachers can contact the pedagogical advisor linked to their section at any moment during the academic year.
-Please see the list on the right hand sidebar.

-You can subscribe to an Educational Newsletter.
+- Subscribe to an Educational Newsletter.
 These are some suggested links:

 - The Tomorrow’s Professor Mailing List of Stanford University: written by teachers for teachers, often interesting.

 - EducPros: a website and a newsletter dedicated to higher education in France, which often presents interesting news on pedagogical innovation worldwide.

 - “Café pédagogique”: in French and not focused on higher education, but interesting stuff and good articles.

 Keeping up with the evolution of debates and emerging subjects in education constitutes an important part of your continuing education regarding your teaching.
 There are several other tools available to help you develop your teaching practise including a range of courses, workshops, blogs and websites.

 We at CAPE wish you all the best in this journey and remind you that we are always available to help support you along the way!